 An ever-present challenge in financial accounting is that of distinguishing between supplies and equipment.
-This section provides criteria for classifying an item as supply and criteria for classifying an item as equipment.
-Equipment built-in or fixed to the building or grounds is considered a part of the building or land improvement and should be charged to those respective accounts.
+This section provides criteria for classifying an item as either a supply or equipment.
+Equipment built in or fixed to the building or grounds is considered a part of the building or land improvement and should be charged to those respective accounts.